LibrariesHacked/openlibrary-search/README.md

-# Open Library Searching
+# Searching Open Library

-**Task:** to use open library bibliographic data to search books based upon a pre-defined subset of ISBNs.
+Task: to use Open Library bibliographic data to search books based upon a pre-defined subset of ISBNs, and find all associated ISBNs.

-## Further details

-## Method 1: API

-**Abandon!
-The API is a bit of a nightmare to use in bulk and Open Library discourage it (even with measures in place to limit requests).
-See below for better alternative.**

-## Method 2: Bulk download and database
+This was an initial task I had to complete for a project, so I looked at using Open Library data, which is a free library of bibliographic data and [includes large data dumps](https://openlibrary.org/developers/dumps).
+This project include instructions for importing the data into a database and some sample queries to test the database.

+### Downloading the data

-Open Library also offer bulk downloads on their website, available from the **Data Dumps** page.
+Open Library offer bulk downloads on their website, available from the **Data Dumps** page.

 [https://openlibrary.org/developers/dumps](https://openlibrary.org/developers/dumps)

 These are updated every month.
+The downloads include:

+* Editions
+* Works
+* Authors
+* All types

+For this project, I downloaded the **All types** data, which is about 10Gb compressed.

 ### Import into database